The Flash (film): Early attempts

 The Flash was in active development by August 2008.
 Johns was quietly hired to consult on the film around this time, as part of a strategic shift by Warner Bros.
-Pictures Group president Jeff Robinov to centralize control of Warner Bros.'
-DC Comics adaptations within the studio rather than optioning them to individual producers, such as Roven on The Flash.
+Pictures Group president Jeff Robinov to centralize control of Warner Bros.'s DC Comics adaptations within the studio rather than optioning them to individual producers, such as Roven on The Flash.
 By July 2009, Johns wrote a film treatment that used elements of Brancato's draft, which Dan Mazeau adapted into a screenplay.
 Johns was producing the film alongside Roven, but no director was attached at that point.
 In September, Robinov restructured DC Comics under DC Entertainment, a newly formed division of Warner Bros. led by Diane Nelson, as part of his strategy to reclaim oversight and ownership of their adaptations.
 As such, Roven was pulled from The Flash, although there was potential for him and other producers to return to DC projects with adjusted deals.
 In October, Roven confirmed he was no longer involved in the film and said the studio was not confident enough in their take to greenlight the film, although Mazeau disputed this and said the film was moving forward as planned.
 In June 2010, Greg Berlanti, Michael Green, and Marc Guggenheim—the writers of the film Green Lantern (2011) starring Reynolds—were hired to write a new treatment for The Flash based on a recent comics run by Johns that featured Barry Allen.
-The pair had started work by August and completed a draft by mid-February 2011, before Green Lantern was a critical and commercial failure upon its release in mid-2011.
+The pair had started work by August and completed a draft by the middle of February 2011, before Green Lantern was a critical and commercial failure upon its release in June 2011.